JGCRI/gcam-doc/AgLU.md

 ## AgLU Inputs and Outputs

-This section briefly summarized inputs and outputs, including data sources, spatial and temporal resolution.
+This section briefly summarizes inputs and outputs, including data sources, spatial and temporal resolution.
 A more complete description of data is available at: http://www.pnl.gov/main/publications/external/technical_reports/PNNL-21025.pdf.

 ### Inputs